grollmus/cwc-clockwave/README.md

 ### Configuration
 Place the custom web control by drag and dropping into an WinCC Unified Picture.
 Adjust the screen window in terms of borders and size according to your needs.
+The property `WaveColor` describes the hue tint of the waves.
+WinCC interprets the color as an integer, which is converted in the custom web control to a RGB color.
+From this RGB the hue is converted and used as a base color tint for the waves.
+The saturation and lightness are fixed values, so only the hue component is controlled by the `WaveColor` property.

+## Learning aspects
+- Structure of the custom web control
+- Building of the custom web control
+- Using the WebCC.start() object and its callback function
+- Transfering a color property between TIA Portal and the javascript application